Georgian wine PDO

 • Aroma: honey, dried apricot, fig, caramel, and tea leaf

-• Alcohol: 12-14%
+• Alcohol: typically 12-14% (higher for fortified styles)

-• Style: clean, structured, and lightly aromatic
+• Style: concentrated, structured, and age-worthy

 Taste profile